-In the event of student’s change of personal circumstances resulting in difficulty in meeting financial obligation she/he should contact the course Director as soon as possible so that a mutually appropriate solution can be sought.
+In the event of student’s change of personal circumstances resulting in difficulty in meeting financial obligation they should contact the Clinical Director as soon as possible so that a mutually appropriate solution can be sought.
 Late fees will incur interest.
 If a student decides to withdraw from the training part way through the year, the full fees for that year are payable.
 If a student has been asked to withdraw from the training the fees payable are up to and including that term.

 Students who have completed the training but have not submitted their course work and have not completed all course requirements will be charged an annual administration fee until they fully graduate.